adilo413/gtst/README.md

-# gtst
- note taken while learning gtst.
+This is note written while taking the Geez Tech Security Tester Course.